-SMART is the Bay Area’s newest transit agency, on track to begin passenger service between Santa Rosa and San Rafael by late 2016.
+SMART is the Bay Area’s newest transit agency, having launched passenger service between Santa Rosa and San Rafael in August 2017.

-Following the opening of the 43-mile first segment, SMART plans to extend north from the Sonoma County Airport station to Windsor, Healdsburg and Cloverdale, and south from downtown San Rafael to Larkspur.
+Following the opening of the 43-mile first segment in August 2017, SMART extended service to Larkspur and downtown Novato in December 2019.
+There are also plans to extend service north from the Sonoma County Airport station to Windsor, Healdsburg and Cloverdale.

-SMART will feature two-car trains powered by clean diesel engines reaching a top speed of 79 mph.
+SMART features two- and three-car trains powered by clean diesel engines reaching a top speed of 79 mph.

 Fasters Trains, Quicker Commute

-Including stops, travel speed is expected to average 40 mph, covering the Santa Rosa-San Rafael corridor in about one hour.
+Including stops, SMART's travel speed averages about 40 mph, covering the Santa Rosa-San Rafael corridor in about one hour.

-SMART’s start will mark the return of passenger rail service to Sonoma and Marin counties for the first time since the 1950s.
+SMART’s start marks the return of passenger rail service to Sonoma and Marin counties for the first time since the 1950s.

 The SMART corridor also will feature a bicycle/pedestrian path running alongside the rail tracks.
 This pathway will be developed in phases.